Ad

 What time is it now?

-Québec maritime adopts Eastern Standard Daylight Saving Time (summer time zone) on the second Sunday in March and returns to Eastern Standard Time (winter time zone) on the first Sunday in November.
-During the summer, Québec maritime is 4 hours behind Greenwich Mean Time, whereas in the winter, it is 5 hours behind.
+The maritime regions of Québec adopt Eastern Daylight Time on the second Sunday in March (summer time zone) and return to Eastern Standard Time on the first Sunday in November (winter time zone).
+During the summer, the maritime regions of Québec are 4 hours behind Greenwich Mean Time, whereas in the winter, they are 5 hours behind.

-Please note, however, that the Îles de la Madeleine are in the Atlantic Time Zone, an hour ahead of mainland Québec.
+Please note, however, that the Îles de la Madeleine region is in the Atlantic Time Zone, an hour ahead of mainland Québec.

-The Lower North Shore is in the Atlantic Time Zone in the winter, but adopts Eastern Standard Daylight Saving Time in the summer.
+In addition, the Lower North Shore is on Atlantic Standard Time (AST) in the winter, but adopts Eastern Daylight Time (EDT) in the summer.
 This region is therefore one hour ahead of the rest of mainland Québec in the winter only.

 Most businesses, financial institutions and offices are closed during statutory holidays.
 The following are the main statutory holidays observed in Québec: